microsoft/TypeScript-Handbook/pages/release notes/TypeScript 2.1.md

 var newObj = {...obj, z: 3, y: 4}; // { x: number, y:number, x: number }
 ```

-The order of specifying spread operations decides what properties end up in the resulting object;
+The order of specifying spread operations determines what properties end up in the resulting object;
 properties in later spreads "win out" over previously created properties.

 Object rests are the dual of object spreads, in that they can extract any extra properties that don't get picked up when destructuring an element: